 We believe it is a fundamental responsibility of our school to promote and uphold high standards of behaviour, conduct and discipline.
 This is an important part of maintaining and further raising the attainment and achievements of all our pupils.
-It is our aim that children will become increasingly responsible, respectful and self-disciplined as they grow and move on through Penny Acres and Wigley Primary Schools.
+It is our aim that children will become increasingly responsible, respectful and self-disciplined as they grow and move on through the years of Key Stages 1 and 2 at Penny Acres and Wigley Primary School.